 On December 7, 2020, the Company signed a definitive agreement to acquire Physical Optics Corporation ("POC") for a purchase price of \$310,000, subject to net working capital and net debt adjustments.
 On December 30, 2020, the transaction closed and the Company acquired POC.
 Based in Torrance, California, POC expands the Company's global avionics business and its collective footprint in the platform and mission management market.
-The Company funded the acquisition through a combination of cash on hand and the Company's existing revolving credit facility (the "Revolver").
-On May 28, 2021 the Company and representative of the former owners of POC agreed to post closing-adjustments totaling \$2,641, which increased the Company's net purchase price.
+The Company funded the acquisition through a combination of cash on hand and the Company's Revolver.
+On May 28, 2021, the Company and representative of the former owners of POC agreed to post closing-adjustments totaling \$2,641, which increased the Company's net purchase price.

-The following table presents the net purchase price and the fair values of the assets and liabilities of POC on a preliminary basis:
+The following table presents the net purchase price and the fair values of the assets and liabilities of POC:

 Amounts

 Consideration transferred

 Cash paid at closing \$ 251,229

 Cash paid post closing 61,626

 Working capital and net debt adjustment (2,096)

 Less cash acquired (2,855)

 Net purchase price \$ 307,904

-Estimated fair value of tangible assets acquired and liabilities assumed
+Fair value of tangible assets acquired and liabilities assumed

 Cash \$ 2,855

-Accounts receivable and Unbilled Receivables 28,022
+Accounts receivable and unbilled receivables 31,255

 Inventory 11,125

 Fixed assets 23,236

-Other current and non-current assets 16,453
+Other current and non-current assets 18,173

 Accounts payable (3,777)

-Accrued expenses (5,572)
+Accrued expenses (6,266)

-Other current and non-current liabilities (32,999)
+Other current and non-current liabilities (30,107)

-Estimated fair value of net tangible assets acquired 39,343
+Fair value of net tangible assets acquired 46,494

-Estimated fair value of identifiable intangible assets 116,000
+Fair value of identifiable intangible assets 116,000

-Estimated goodwill 155,416
+Goodwill 148,265

-Estimated fair value of net assets acquired 310,759
+Fair value of net assets acquired 310,759

 Less cash acquired (2,855)

 Net purchase price \$ 307,904

-The amounts above represent the preliminary fair value estimates as of October 1, 2021 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates, including the ongoing assessment of collectability of receivable balances.
-The preliminary identifiable intangible asset estimate includes customer relationships of \$83,000 with a useful life of 11 years, completed technology of \$25,000 with a useful life of 9 years and backlog of \$8,000 with a useful life of one year.
-Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.
+On December 30, 2021, the measurement period for POC expired.
+The identifiable intangible assets include customer relationships of \$83,000 with a useful life of 11 years, completed technology of \$25,000 with a useful life of 9 years and backlog of \$8,000 with a useful life of one year.

-The estimated goodwill of \$155,416 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets and is not deductible for tax purposes.
+The goodwill of \$148,265 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets and is not deductible for tax purposes.
 The goodwill from this acquisition is reported in the Processing reporting unit.